Jsinger03/JS-AI-Fact-Checker-Web-App/README.md

 ## Research Topics

-(__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)

 * (6 points) React
   * I'm going to use React to implement UI that allows for dynamic response to user input
-    * React wukk serve as the front-end while express handles the back-end API, authentication, and database usage
+  * React will serve as the front-end while express handles the back-end API, authentication, and database usage
   * React Router will allow users to navigate pages without fully reloading them
 * (2 points) OpenAI API Integration
+  * OpenAI's API allows users to make calls to OpenAI LLM models directly from their programs
   * I am going to use OpenAI's API to handle the summarizing of user input and fact checking said input
 * (2 points) Sass / Tailwind CSS (I'm undecided as to which I want to use)
   * I am going to use Sass or Tailwind CSS to make the CSS styling of my site more advanced